Stable nickel production in Type Ia supernovae: A smoking gun for the progenitor mass?: Stable Ni production in vs. sub- models

-In this model originally proposed by \cite{Plewa/etal:2004}, burning is initiated as a weak central deflagration which drives a buoyant bubble of hot ash that breaks out at the stellar surface, causing a lateral acceleration and convergence of the flow of material at the opposite end.
+In this model, originally proposed by \cite{Plewa/etal:2004}, burning is initiated as a weak central deflagration which drives a buoyant bubble of hot ash that breaks out at the stellar surface, causing a lateral acceleration and convergence of the flow of material at the opposite end.
 Provided the density of the compressed material is high enough, a detonation is triggered which incinerates the remainder of the WD.
-In Fig.~\ref{fig:mni58} we show the 3D GCD model of \cite{Seitenzahl/etal:2016} (half-filled pentagon), with a \nife\ yield of $0.037$\,\msun\ for a \nifs\ yield of $0.742$\,\msun.